Azure ATP Architecture

 The domain synchronizer candidate is responsible for synchronizing all entities from a specific Active Directory domain proactively (similar to the mechanism used by the domain controllers themselves for replication).
 One sensor is chosen randomly, from the list of candidates, to serve as the domain synchronizer.

-The Azure ATP sensor includes a monitoring component that evaluates the available compute and memory capacity on the domain controller on which it is running.
+The Azure ATP sensor includes a monitoring component that evaluates the available compute and memory capacity on the domain controller on which it's running.
 The monitoring process runs every 10 seconds and dynamically updates the CPU and memory utilization quota on the Azure ATP sensor process.
 The monitoring process makes sure the domain controller always has at least 15% of free compute and memory resources available.

 No matter what occurs on the domain controller, the monitoring process continually frees up resources to make sure the domain controller's core functionality is never affected.